-The steering system is a single rack and pinion system.
-To provide maximum steering force while still retaining sensitivity and positive steering feel, the system incorporates a 20 to 1 ratio.
+The standard steering system is a single rack and pinion system.
 Detailed information on the power steering assembly can be found in the engine operation and maintenance manuals.

 Steering a boat has a different feel than driving a car.
 Always use caution when turning.
 The stern will respond by pitching in the opposite direction of the bow.
 Always use extreme caution when you're leaving the dock or trying to avoid an object in the water.
 Give yourself plenty of room to make a turn.
 You also should slow the speed of your boat while turning.
 All passengers should remain seated when turning.